-Assistant principal builds Power Platform solution to improve reading assessments
+School principal builds Power Platform solution to improve reading assessments

-In this post we learn about Lauren Taylor, an elementary school educator, who built a Power Platform solution to improve the reading assessment process for students and educators.
-Lauren is an Assistant Principal at Manitou Park Elementary, part of the Tacoma Public Schools district that’s located in the state of Washington in the United States.
+In this post we learn about Lauren Taylor, an educator who built a Power Platform solution to improve the reading assessment process for students and educators.
+Lauren is the Principal at Manitou Park Elementary, part of the Tacoma Public Schools district that’s located in the state of Washington in the United States.
 Lauren has no formal IT background.
 She learned the Power Platform technologies – PowerApps, Microsoft Flow and Power BI on her own, and used them along with SharePoint Online and Microsoft Teams to enable teachers to capture detailed information about student reading levels that was simply not available earlier.
 The solution is currently in use at one school with the potential to go district-wide in the future.

 Tacoma schools use the DRA2 (Developmental Reading Assessment, 2nd Edition) where teachers sit and read with students to assess their reading level and abilities.
 They systematically observe, record and evaluate how a student’s reading performance changes over time, and use it to set reading goals for the student to focus on.
 The assessment is performed three times a year with ongoing progress monitoring approximately once a month.
 According to Lauren, the one-on-one time that teachers spend with students is time consuming but worth it.

 Teachers and administrators needed a digital solution to record and organize detailed information about student reading levels so they could better assist individual students and view aggregate data across the classroom to enable better grouping of students.

 Before Power Platform – process, challenges and opportunities